-While the EU benchmark for 2010 is to reduce by 20% the percentage of low-achieving 15-years olds in reading literacy, this share has actually increased from 21.3% in 2000 to 24.1% in 2006.
-The performance of pupils with migrant background in reading, mathematics and science is lower than those of native pupils (PISA data).
+While the EU benchmark for 2010 is to reduce by 20 % the percentage of low-achieving 15-year olds in reading literacy, this share has actually increased from 21,3 % in 2000 to 24,1 % in 2006 (9).
+The performance of pupils with a migrant background in reading, mathematics and science is lower than that of native pupils (PISA data).

 A more personalised approach to learning by disadvantaged pupils is a clear trend.
-This is often accompanied by targeted action to support those with literacy problems (including migrants) and with special educational needs, or those at the risk of dropping out.
+This is often accompanied by targeted action to support those with literacy problems (including migrants) and with special educational needs, or those at risk of dropping out.
 But national reports appear to suggest that progress is slow, and combating disadvantage remains a major challenge.
+There is a clear divide between countries that pursue the inclusive teaching of pupils with special needs and those that pursue segregated teaching: the percentage of pupils with special needs taught in segregated settings compared to the overall student number in compulsory education ranges between 0,01 % and 5,1 % (EU average: 2,1 %).